My real estate crowdfunding portfolio (February update)

 I’m including here only real estate crowdfunding platforms that offer investments in rental properties.
 These platforms are:

 This is the second month I’m keeping this log.
+You can find my January updates here.
 Since I like numbers, I’ll try to do this monthly.
 By summertime, I’ll have enough data to draw some charts 🙂

 Last month I’ve added a few more investments in the UK and Spanish platforms.
 I’ve also tried to invest with Fundrise, only to realise they only accept investments from US residents.